 - Verbal praise from the teacher and/or other children

 - Stickers to encourage good manners and hard work

 - Best table trophy/team points/etc

 - Superstar and Class certificates

 - Good work praised by another teacher/headteacher

 - Stickers by MSAs

 - Tully Values Cups

 - Evergreen treat

 - Golden time

-- In the Friday Collective Worship we celebrate good work and behaviour by the class as a whole, this is on rotation, KS 1 one week, KS 2 the next
+- In the Friday Collective Worship we celebrate good work and behaviour.

 - The whole school is in four House Teams (named after churches which have a special interest in this school) - the children work through the week collecting individual team points for practising reading, spellings and timetables at home.

-Pupils from Year 6 are team leaders who will collect the points every Friday for the Friday Celebration Assembly.
+- Pupils from Year 6 are team leaders who will collect the points every Friday for the Friday Celebration Assembly.
 A silver cup will be the team cup and the winner each Friday will be displayed prominently

 - Above and Beyond certificates.